nikunjnatu/Practical-Application2-Mod-11/README.md

 # Practical-Application2-Mod-11
-This is the 2nd practical application as part of the UC Berkeley's Professional Certificate in ML and AI
+This repo contains the files for the PCMLAI Module 11 assignment